 Improve Air Circulation

-Don’t use your Mac in bed.
+It's not recommended to use your Mac, or any other laptop in bed.
 The sheets and comforter will block the airways and cause overheating.
 Instead, you should try to use your computer on a stand, that way the air can circulate correctly.

 Clear Your CPU/RAM